 For our first step toward modeling electromagnetic multipoles\textemdash meaning not just electric monopoles, but also electric and magnetic dipoles, electric and magnetic quadrupoles, and higher multipoles\textemdash we express the Lorentz-covariant current density $j^{\nu}$ from \eqref{eq:Def4DCurrentDensity} as a series expansion of local terms with increasingly many spacetime derivatives $\partial_{\mu}$, where the requirements of Lorentz covariance dictate the schematic structure

 As we will see, the series \eqref{eq:4DCurrentDensityDerivativeExpansionSchematic} represents a multipole expansion

-where each term $j_{\textrm{e}}^{\nu},j_{\textrm{d}}^{\nu},j_{\textrm{q}}^{\nu}$ has a specific physical interpretation. \begin{itemize} \item The four-vector $j_{\textrm{e}}^{\nu}$ represents the overall contribution to $j^{\nu}$ from charged sources whose spatial densities involve no derivatives.
+where each term $j_{\textrm{e}}^{\nu},j_{\textrm{d}}^{\nu},j_{\textrm{q}}^{\nu}$ has a specific physical interpretation. \begin{itemize} \item The four-vector $j_{\textrm{e}}^{\nu}$ represents the total contribution to $j^{\nu}$ from charged sources whose spatial densities involve no derivatives.
 We will show that $j_{\textrm{e}}^{\nu}$ describes the distribution of electric monopoles throughout physical space. \item The four-vector $j_{\textrm{d}}^{\nu}$ represents the net contribution from all charged sources whose spatial densities involve a single spacetime divergence.
-Lorentz covariance implies that $j_{\textrm{d}}^{\nu}$ is expressible in terms of a tensor field $M^{\mu\nu}$ according to
+Reading off the expression for $j_{\textrm{d}}^{\nu}$ from the expansion \eqref{eq:4DCurrentDensityDerivativeExpansionSchematic}, we see that Lorentz covariance implies that $j_{\textrm{d}}^{\nu}$ is expressible in terms of a tensor field $M^{\mu\nu}$ according to

 We will show later that $j_{\textrm{d}}^{\nu}$ represents the spatial distribution of electric and magnetic dipoles, so we will call $M^{\mu\nu}$ the dipole-density tensor. \item Similarly, the four-vector $j_{\textrm{q}}^{\nu}$ is given in terms of a pair of spacetime divergences of a tensor field $N^{\mu\rho\nu}$,